Ways to Keep Your Grass from Dying In the Winter

 If you find that you need to seed your lawn, it’s best to plant pre-winter.
 This means seeding around August to mid-September.
 Before seeding, you’ll want to prepare your lawn.
 Seeding or fertilizing when the ground is compact or when it’s covered in leaves can be pointless.
 So, you’ll want to rake and mow beforehand.
 After seeding, ensure that you keep those areas well-watered until the frost or snow sets in for the season.

-You may also want to prepare your yard for seeding by weeding it.
+Before you seed your lawn, you may also want to prepare your yard for seeding by weeding it.
 Weeding during the fall can have just as many benefits as weeding during other seasons.
 By ridding your yard of plants that can potentially kill your grass and steal necessary nutrients, you give your grass a better chance at thriving post-winter.
 This can also help you air out your lawn.

 Aerate or Air Out Your Lawn